patrickmziet/sherlock/README.md

 | Random                     |   30.6 |     13.7 |    8.6 |      17.6 |
 | gpt-4o-mini-2024-07-18     |    0.0 |      0.0 |    0.0 |       0.0 |
 | claude-3-haiku-20240307    |    0.0 |      0.0 |    0.0 |       0.0 |

-At the moment, a lot of models fail to even output an acceptable answer, resulting in 0%, see `claude-3-haiku-20240307`.
-This is a problem that possibly requires better prompting.

 ## The mysteries